Have Questions?

 Substance Use Disorder Care Clinic is 10.9 miles from Hereford, AZ

-Substance Use Disorder Care Clinic is a drug and alcohol rehab center for individuals residing in Hereford, AZ. and its surrounding areas and struggling with a drug and alcohol abuse disorder .
+Substance Use Disorder Care Clinic is a drug and alcohol rehab center for individuals residing in Hereford and its surrounding areas and struggling with a drug and alcohol abuse disorder .
 As such, it provides services like matrix model, cognitive/behavior therapy, anger management, cognitive/behavior therapy, vocational rehabilitation services, rational emotive behavioral therapy and more, that are in keeping with its philosophy of evidence based treatments that are proven effective.

 In the same way, Substance Use Disorder Care Clinic believes in individual treatment to ensure that their patients find success and sobriety.
 The addiction treatment program also specializes in other types of care like co-occurring mental and substance abuse disorders, suicide prevention services, self-help groups, persons with post-traumatic stress disorder, child care for clients children, housing services - among many others.
 All these services are also provided by Substance Use Disorder Care Clinic in various settings like outpatient substance abuse treatment services, inpatient drug abuse treatment, outpatient detox facilities, short term addiction treatment facilities, long term addiction treatment centers, as well as others.